 Only areas where individuals don’t have regular access to computers can complete this program in a group setting.
 If you complete the course(s) as a group, you must track and submit attendance records so that employees can receive appropriate credit for participating.
 Please work with your HR representatives to make sure you are properly documenting and submitting attendance for each course.
 If completion is not properly tracked and submitted, individual staff members will not be marked as having completed this required course.

 All benefits eligible staff employees should complete the course.

-Tracking of completion will be conducted by the Department of Inclusion and Workforce Diversity.
+Tracking of completion will be conducted by the Department of Inclusion and Belonging.
 This information will be shared with your HR Representative who will relay the information to you.

 As part of the tracking process, employees will be given ample notice and reminders to complete the required program.
 Employees may be subject to disciplinary action (i.e., written warning, reprimand) or other administrative action (i.e., denial of requests for leave, travel, reimbursements and other privileges in employment) if the training requirement is not fulfilled within the specified timeframe.

 If you are unable to take the course online, please contact your HR representative to discuss accommodation options.
-Your HR representative will partner with the Department of Inclusion and Workforce Diversity to generate an appropriate plan for all staff members to complete the program.
+Your HR representative will partner with the Department of Inclusion and Belonging to generate an appropriate plan for all staff members to complete the program.

 Print as PDF